National Register of Historic Places listings in Charles City County, Virginia

 This is a list of the National Register of Historic Places listings in Charles City County, Virginia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Charles City County, Virginia, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 29 properties and districts listed on the National Register in the county, including 4 National Historic Landmarks.
+There are 31 properties and districts listed on the National Register in the county, including 4 National Historic Landmarks.
 Another property was once listed but has been removed.